bijoutrouvaille/fireward/readme.md

 Firestore lists are supported and transpile to arrays or tuples in TS.
 The syntax is `MyType[]` or `MyType[n]`.
 The second variant will transpile to a MyType tuple up to n in size.
 For example, if n is 4 (`MyType[4]`), then the result will be a 0,1,2,3 or 4-tuple, basically, an array up to 4 in length.
 Check the top of the generated TS file for the exported types that represent it.

+_Important_: the only way to ensure that the list of, say strings, contains strings is by using the tuple syntax above.
+Firestore does not have the capability to validate arbitrary size lists.

 #### Optional Types and `null`

 Unlike in Firebase Realitime Database, optional types differ from `null`s.
 Optional types are indicated with a `?` before the colon, e.g. `{phone?: string}`. _Warning_: if you are relying on TypeScript, this will allow you to define keys with value `undefined`, which Firestore may reject as an error.
 Firestore has no equivalent to the JavaScript `undefined`.

+#### `const` Types

+FireWard allows you to declare primitive types as `const`, as in the example above.
+A `const` field will permit being written to once, rejecting subsequent writes.
+By design, the update will also be permitted in situations where the previous value is `null` or optional and absent.

+_Warning_: `const` current only works on primitive types.
+Marking a non-primitive as const will fail silently and do nothing.

 #### Punctuation